zahidmgsk/bug_reports/README.md

 # ZEE_Roms Bug Reports and Features Tracker

 Welcome to the ZEE_Roms Bug Reports and Features Tracker repository!
-This repository is dedicated to collecting bug reports and feature requests related to the BlissRoms Project.
+This repository is dedicated to collecting bug reports and feature requests related to the ZEE_Roms Project.

 ## Bug Reports